-NRCS lacked effective internal controls to ensure the accuracy of budgetary account balances reported in its general ledger.
-Specifically, internal controls were not effective to ensure:
+NRCS lacked fully effective controls to ensure the accuracy of budgetary account balances reported in the financial statements.
+Specifically, controls were not effective to ensure:

-- Timely and accurate recording of obligations and liquidations including related journal vouchers; - Maintenance and availability of sufficient documentation to support budgetary activities, such as obligations, modifications, and recoveries of prior year obligations.
+- Timely and accurate recording of obligations and liquidations; - Proper classification of upward and downward adjustments to prior year unpaid obligations; and - Maintenance and availability of sufficient documentation to support budgetary activities, such as obligations, de-obligations, modifications, and recoveries of prior year obligations.

-When testing undelivered orders (UDOs) balance as of September 30, 2018, we identified 9 exceptions out of a sample of 244 items.
+When testing undelivered orders (UDOs) balance as of September 30, 2017, we identified 20 exceptions out of a sample of 231 items.
 These UDO exceptions resulted from a lack of supporting documentation, invalid obligations, and untimely adjustments for work delivered.
-When testing the fiscal year (FY) 2018 downward adjustments to prior year unpaid obligations, we identified 18 exceptions out of a sample of 80 items.
-These downward adjustment exceptions resulted from untimely recording, inadequate documentation, and incorrect use of the standard general ledger accounts based on the nature of the transaction.
-These internal control weaknesses increase the risk of material misstatements in the general ledger and noncompliance with the Antideficiency Act.
+When testing FY 2017 upward and downward adjustments to prior year unpaid obligations, we identified 40 exceptions out of a sample of 223 items.
+These upward and downward adjustment exceptions resulted from inadequate documentation, and incorrect use of the standard general ledger accounts based on the nature of the transaction.
+These internal control and documentation weaknesses may result in misstatements in the financial statements and increase the risk of an Antideficiency Act violation.

-When testing completeness of obligations as of September 30, 2018, we noted 2 exceptions out of a sample of 244 items resulting from agreements not being recorded in a timely manner.
+When testing completeness of obligations as of September 30, 2017, we noted 8 exceptions out of a sample of 30 items resulting from agreements not being recorded in FY 2017.